2old2randr/cl-dates/README.md

       convention (such as *Actual/365* or *30/360*) is taken into account so that the result can be used to accurately compute interest on a bond or loan.

-- *Holiday calendars*: Functions to automatically generate holidays for certain currencies / trading centres are provided.
-Dates can be checked against these calendars to see if they are business days or not.
+    - Similar functions (e.g., **add-workdays**, **prev-workday**,
+      **diff-workdays**) provide similar functionality using holiday
+      calendars.
+    - A function **generate-schedule** is provided to generate a schedule of dates (e.g., for a bond, loan, credit default swap).
+      This uses date roll conventions and holiday calendars to determine each payment date.

 - *Miscellaneous* date manipulation functions are provided to compute the last day of a month, last day of the previous month, Nth day of week in a month (e.g., 3rd Wednesday), etc.